Red0Zone/MartyrRecords-DS-/README.md

-# StructureProj_3
+# Martyrs Recors Management System
- Data Structure Third project (Martyrs Recors management System)
+ Data Structure Third project

  This project offers a comprehensive system for managing and honoring the legacy of martyrs.
 It utilizes a unique combination of data structures to ensure efficient storage, retrieval, and modification of martyr records, all within a user-friendly interface.